A-League Men: Squad formation and salary cap

 Commencing in the 2015–16 season, players who have played at their club for 5–10 years will be covered by a "loyalty player allowance", allowing up to $200,000 of their salary to be exempted from the cap.
 Additionally, clubs are now permitted a mature-age rookie whose wages are outside the salary cap.
 The 2016–17 season saw the introduction of a third 'Full Season Guest Marquee' spot, designed to attract high-profile players on short-term deals.

-The salary cap for A-League clubs is $2.1 million for the 2020–21 season.
-In the case for Western United and debuting Macarthur FC, they are entitled to a $333,000 allowance thus increasing their salary cap to $2.433 million.
+The salary cap for A-League clubs is $2.1 million for the 2020–21 season, in the case for new clubs debuting, they were entitled to a $333,000 allowance thus increasing their salary cap to $2.433 million.
 Clubs must spend at least the salary floor which is $1.7 million.
 The salary cap applies to the 18 to 23 players that clubs have registered to their A-League player roster, the top 2 highest-paid players (Designated Players) don't count in the cap.

-Unless specifically exempt, all payments and benefits (e.g. cars, accommodation, etc.) provided by a club to a player are included in the club's salary cap.
-Players registered at a club for more than 4 consecutive years as a professional are considered as Loyalty Players and have the following amounts exempt from a club's salary cap; Year 4 – 12.5%, Year 5 – 25%, and 5% increments after that up until a max of 50%.
-Teams can spend an unlimited amount on 4 U-23 Australian players who have come from the youth team, called Homegrown Players.
-Teams can sign up to 9 U-20 players on minimum wage called Scholarship Players who don't count in the squad unless they are one of the 3 U21's in the squad, any payments above the national minimum wage to these Players are included in the club's Salary Cap.
+Players registered at a club for more than 4 consecutive years as a professional are considered as 'Loyalty Players' and have the following amounts exempt from a club's salary cap; Year 4 – 12.5%, Year 5 – 25%, and 5% increments after that up until a max of 50%.
+Teams can spend an unlimited amount on 4 U-23 Australian players who have come from the youth team, called 'Homegrown Players'.
+Teams can sign up to 9 U-20 players on minimum wage called 'Scholarship Players' who don't count in the squad unless they are one of the 3 U21's in the squad, any payments above the national minimum wage to these Players are included in the club's Salary Cap.

 Stadiums

 A-League games have been played in 33 stadiums since the inaugural season of the A-League in 2005.
-Dolphin Stadium, the home of Brisbane Roar, is currently the smallest used in the A-League, with a capacity of 11,500.